Extended Composer 1.x support

 Get in touch with us: send an e-mail to contact@packagist.com or chat with us.

-How does the Composer v1 shutdown impact you?
+How does the Composer 1.x shutdown impact you?

 Composer commands like require, update, or remove fetch package metadata from Packagist.org.